Перейти до вмісту

 Section titled “Hands-On Exercise: Implementing and Analyzing DoRA”

-In this extensive exercise, you will directly implement DoRA utilizing the Hugging Face peft library within a Python environment.
-You will rigorously analyze the exact parameter count differences when mathematically compared to a standard LoRA baseline configuration.
-Finally, you will programmatically simulate the complex forward pass normalization decomposition that makes DoRA uniquely powerful.
+In this exercise, you will implement DoRA using the Hugging Face PEFT library.
+You will compare its parameter count against a standard LoRA baseline.
+You will also simulate the forward-pass normalization that makes DoRA uniquely powerful.
+Install the required packages before beginning the tasks below.

 Terminal window